john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 #### Multiplicative Noise Model

-Multiplicative noise ({numref}`multiplicative_noise_model`), by contrast, refers to the unwanted random signal that gets *multiplied* into an image during signal capture, transmission, or other processing.
+Multiplicative noise ({eq}`multiplicative_noise_model`), by contrast, refers to the unwanted random signal that gets *multiplied* into an image during signal capture, transmission, or other processing.

 ```{math}
 :label: multiplicative_noise_model